-We process your personal information primarily to provide advice and guidance, assessments, services, support and safeguarding for your children and your families to better meet the needs of your children and family and to provide the help that you require as early as possible.
+We use your personal information primarily to provide advice and guidance, assessments, services, support and safeguarding for your children and your family to better meet the needs of your children and family and to provide the help that you require as early as possible.
 This includes the provision of:

-We also process this information to assess the quality of our services and evaluate and improve our policies and procedures.
+We also process this information to assess the quality of our services, evaluate and improve our policies and procedures.

 We may also process this information in other ways compatible with the above.
 Mainly this will include supporting the work of other public bodies providing services to children.
 We provide more details of the services on our website at children and families.

 You do not have to provide information to us for some of these services, but, if you do not provide information, we may not be able to or it may inhibit our ability to provide services to you or your child.

 The kind of information we collect and use about you

 The information we collect and use includes you and your child: